Investing in energy-efficient homes helps Oregonians save money now and supports a better energy future.

 Home Energy Performance Scores in Oregon

-The Oregon Department of Energy is working to implement a standard home energy performance score system to illustrate a home's energy efficiency and energy use.
+The Oregon Department of Energy has developed a standard home energy performance score system to illustrate a home's energy efficiency and energy use.

 Oregon Administrative Rules